 Thomas Demand has ignited the imaginations and adventurous sides of viewers with his photography piece, titled Grotto.
 Pulling viewers into an underground cavern covered in beautiful bright stalactites and stalagmites, art lovers find themselves in the center of the earth.
-However, if viewers look a little deeper, they will find that there is much more with Grotto than what meets the eye.
-Once viewers come into realization, they are left in awe at the work that had gone into the creation of this photograph.
+However, if viewers look a little deeper, they will find much more with Grotto than what meets the eye.
+Viewers are left in awe at the work that had gone into the creation of this photograph.

 How was this work created?